 Our suggestion if you need to go to court?
 Follow precautions for reducing exposure to COVID-19 in any public setting: Bring hand sanitizer and tissue with you; stand away from crowds if you need to wait (maintain a distance of 3 feet from any individual); wipe your phone down after use; wash your hands and don’t touch your face.
 If you are immuno-compromised or have an underlying health condition, let your attorney know.
 Depending on your situation, an alternate court date or setting may be in your best interest.

 2. You can meet with your attorney via a web video call.
-Whether you are contacting us for your free attorney consultation to learn about your rights, or you are a current client already working with one of our attorneys, we welcome you to schedule video web call appointments should you prefer to stay at home.
+Whether you are contacting us for your initial attorney consultation to learn about your rights, or you are a current client already working with one of our attorneys, we welcome you to schedule video web call appointments should you prefer to stay at home.
 We have secure video conferencing that is easy to use and reliable.
 Simply inform us when you can that you prefer a video meeting and we will take it from there.

 To make the most of your call, be aware that you can take your video call from a friend or family member’s home if that is more discrete.
 We can help you set up in the best location and walk you through the set up.